CtrlK

 Workflow Clarity

-The quick start provides a reasonable sequence (discover → select → control), and there's a note to confirm target before changing playback.
-However, there are no explicit validation steps or error recovery guidance for potentially disruptive operations like grouping changes.
+The quick start provides a reasonable sequence (discover → select → control), and there's a note to confirm target device before changing playback.
+However, there are no explicit validation checkpoints or error recovery steps for potentially disruptive operations like grouping or volume changes.

 2 / 3